notmutiny/Brief-Thief/README.md

 /loot (color) -- changes text color

+/loot (event) -- toggles event reg

 -and/or-

-displays automatically when stopped by guard
+displays automatically when interracting with guard and/or fence

 #Created by